Correlation Between First Solar and Canadian Solar

 Pair Corralation between First Solar and Canadian Solar

-Given the investment horizon of 90 days First Solar is expected to under-perform the Canadian Solar.
-But the stock apears to be less risky and, when comparing its historical volatility, First Solar is 1.33 times less risky than Canadian Solar.
-The stock trades about 0.0 of its potential returns per unit of risk.
-The Canadian Solar is currently generating about 0.01 of returns per unit of risk over similar time horizon.
-If you would invest 1,553 in Canadian Solar on April 4, 2025 and sell it today you would lose (308.00) from holding Canadian Solar or give up 19.83% of portfolio value over 90 days.
+Given the investment horizon of 90 days First Solar is expected to generate 1.2 times less return on investment than Canadian Solar.
+In addition to that, First Solar is 1.07 times more volatile than Canadian Solar.
+It trades about 0.11 of its total potential returns per unit of risk.
+Canadian Solar is currently generating about 0.14 per unit of volatility.
+If you would invest 928.00 in Canadian Solar on April 24, 2025 and sell it today you would earn a total of 400.00 from holding Canadian Solar or generate 43.1% return on investment over 90 days.

 First Solar vs. Canadian Solar